lmagoncalo/programmatic-representations/cfdg/README.md

 ## 2 - Run the Evolutionary Algorithm

-2.1 - The `config.cfg`contains mos of the important configurations for algorithm to work.
+2.1 - The `config.cfg`contains most of the important configurations for algorithm to work.
 2.2 - There are some configs that should be sent through the terminal as arguments.
 An example of the command to execute is as follows:

     python motor.py --best_number 10 --nthreads 1 --target-class stingray